 NVO FinViz Chart

 Novo closed $43.88 (+3.93%), down -46% from 52-week high $81.44.
-Within 25% of 52-week low $35.12 — deep oversold for a profitable pharma mega-cap with GLP-1 franchise dominance.
+Within 25% of 52-week low $35.12 — deep oversold mean-reversion / share-loss trade.
 Forward PE 12.8 with 4.27% dividend yield = cheapest mega-cap healthcare globally.
+Important framing: NVO is NOT a franchise-dominance bet.
+Lilly Mounjaro / Zepbound took 57% GLP-1 market share in 2025 — NVO is a valuation reversion play on a company losing share, with 4.27% dividend as the floor.
 The +3.93% Friday move + sentiment +0.33 suggests technical bottoming.
 50-DMA $38.73 sits below spot = early reversal phase.
-Pullback entry uses tight stop at 50-DMA support.

 ✅ Confirmations